There are three ways to express relationships in IEML

 - By using a junction for the expression of the relationship, while the terms are the connected categories.

-When the syntactic places of a sentence are occupied by paradigms (sets of categories), the complete graph of the relations between each singular category is woven.
-If this complete graph does not correspond to the relations we want to create, then we must set conditions for the weaving of the links for each of the paradigms.
+When the syntactic places of a sentence are occupied by paradigms (sets of categories), a complete graph of the relations between each singular category is woven.
+If this completed graph does not correspond to the relations we want to create, then we must set conditions for the weaving of the links for each of the paradigms.
 These conditions are expressed by the IEQL query language.

-In a virtual database addressed by IEML, IEQL has two main uses: the creation of semantic relations and search.
+In a virtual database addressed by IEML, IEQL has two main functions: